Strings and skyrmions on domain walls: Moduli on a domain wall

-Solution of (\ref{system}) with domain wall, created by $\varphi$, and $\chi$, localized on it, was obtained in \cite{KurSh}.
-After energy-minimizing configuration was obtain, we can restore the $O(3)$ symmetry of the $\chi$ field, allowing its position in target space to depend on the space-time coordinates on the wall, while $\chi^i \chi^i$ is still determined by the energy-minimization and so localized on sphere $\mathbb{S}^2$ in target space.
-In this way we get non-Abelian moduli on domain wall.
-Corresponding effective Lagrangian was also derived in \cite{KurSh}.
+The solution of (\ref{system}) with a domain wall created by $\varphi$, and with $\chi$ localized on it, was obtained in~\cite{KurSh}.
+After an energy-minimising configuration is obtained, we can restore the $\mathbb{O}(3)$ symmetry of the $\chi$ field, allowing its position in target space to depend on the space-time coordinates on the wall, while $\chi^i \chi^i$ is still determined by the minimal-energy condition and is therefore localized on the $\mathbb{S}^2$ sphere in the target space.
+This then gives birth to non-Abelian moduli on the domain wall.
+The corresponding effective Lagrangian was derived in~\cite{KurSh}.

-Both in the problem of this section and in the consideration of an effective theory on domain wall world volume later in this paper we have a relatively simple Lagrangian, which allows us to see immediately the symmetries of the system under consideration and moduli which appear after breaking of some of these case.
-But in general this may not be the case.
-Some symmetries may be much harder to observe, and systems which don't allow a Lagrangian description may be considered as well.
-For such cases a mathematical apparatus which allows to analyze symmetries of differential equations and integrate them using those symmetries may be a very powerful tool.
-Here and later in analysis of skyrmions we will perform such an analysis for the purpose of checking the results, exploration of symmetries which may be unnoticed by initial investigation and practicing with a method of symmetry analysis on a simple and well-understood set-up.
+In this paper, we consider a relatively simple Lagrangian which allows us to discover easily the symmetries of the system and the moduli which emerge after breaking of some of these symmetries.
+For more complex Lagrangians, the ensuing symmetries may be harder to observe.
+Systems which do not allow a Lagrangian description may be considered as well.
+In such situations, a general mathematical technique which allows to analyze symmetries of differential equations and integrate them using those symmetries may be a very powerful tool.
+Here and hereafter in our analysis of skyrmions, we shall perform such an analysis for the purpose of checking our results and in quest for symmetries which may be unnoticed by initial investigation.
+This will provide a demonstration of the general method of symmetry analysis on a simple and well-understood set-up.

-For details of the method, we refer the reader to the Appendix below, and to the book by Peter Olver \cite{Olver}.
-For heavy-duty calculations that are often needed in the symmetry analysis, we recommend to use the software provided with the book \cite{Lie}.
+For details of the said general method, we refer the reader to the Appendix below and to the book by Peter Olver~\cite{Olver}.
+For heavy-duty calculations that are often needed in the symmetry analysis, we recommend the software provided with the book~\cite{Lie}.

-In the case of the system \eqref{system}, the symmetry analysis renders only the translational symmetry along the $z$-direction.
+In the case of system~\eqref{system}, the symmetry analysis renders only the translational symmetry along the $z$-direction.
 So there are no other symmetries that we might had missed in our discussion.
-Quest for generalised symmetries furnishes no new results either.
+A search for generalized symmetries furnishes no new results either.